-Getting your preschooler ready for school on time — while potentially dealing with other siblings, a spouse, and getting yourself ready for work — can sometimes seem like the worst possible way to start a day.
+Doesn’t it feel like time moves faster during the morning?
+Getting your preschooler ready for school on time – while potentially juggling the needs of other family members – can be nerve racking.
 Many families find themselves walking a stress- and tantrum-filled high-wire on weekday mornings, racing the clock to corral a sleepy and unhappy preschooler into acceptable clothes, get some healthy food into his or her system, and make sure everybody is ready for the day.

 If this sounds familiar, don’t lose hope: you can win the preschool morning routine.
 Here are 10 tips that can help reduce the stress and get your child off to school in a better frame of mind.